+A puppy improves with training – questions you need to ask yourself when the trigger is identified clearly, the right replacement behavior is rewarded immediately, and the same response is repeated every time the problem starts.
+If you have a question about dog training, you can look it up and find out the answer.
 You can find any information you want online.
-If you have a question about dog training, you can look it up and find out the answer.
 You can even get an eBook that will tell you how to train your dog.
 But what if you don’t know where to look or what to look for?
+Here are some questions you might ask yourself when thinking about dog training: 1.

 3. Do you want your dog to be able to obey commands like sit, stay, and come?